113ll3/Ibmclouddocscli/ibm-dev-tools-for-vscode.md

 ## Dependencies
 {: #dependencies}

-To utilize the IBM Developer Tools extension for Visual Studio Code, you will also need the [Bluemix CLI](https://plugins.ng.bluemix.net/ui/home.html) and the [IBM Developer CLI](/docs/cloudnative/dev_cli.html) plugin installed on your system.
+To utilize the IBM Developer Tools extension for Visual Studio Code, you will also need the [{{site.data.keyword.Bluemix_notm}} CLI](https://plugins.ng.bluemix.net/ui/home.html) and the [IBM Developer CLI](/docs/cloudnative/dev_cli.html) plugin installed on your system.

 ## Installation
 {: #installation}